 Will this ever end?
 Yes.
-As a matter of fact, the job is slated to conclude in late July 2014.
-This includes restoration.
+As a matter of fact, the job is slated to conclude in December.
+Restoration will be completed in the spring of 2015.
 We always hesitate to promise specific dates, since we are at the mercy of other factors like weather and emergencies elsewhere in town.